open-component-model/ocm-spec/doc/04-extensions/03-storage-backends/oci.md

 1. Resolve the tag to a descriptor, which **MUST** point to either a manifest or index.
    The reference resolution must respect versioning rules defined in [12.
 Tag and Version Mapping Rules](#12-tag-and-version-mapping-rules).
 2. If manifest → it **MUST** be interpreted as the component descriptor root according to [6.1.
 Manifest Representation](#61-manifest-representation).
-3. If index → enumerate all manifests annotated `software.ocm.descriptor="true"`:
+3. If index → enumerate and find the manifest annotated `software.ocm.descriptor="true"`:
     * If exactly one exists → select it and interpret it according to [6.1.
 Manifest Representation](#61-manifest-representation).
     * If multiple exist → resolution **MUST** fail.
     * If none exist → select manifest[0] (compatibility rule).
     * Interpret other manifests as regular artifacts roots according to [6.2.
 Index Representation](#62-index-representation).

 ## 8. Component Index (Referrer Anchor)

-### 8.1 Requirements

 The Component Index is a stable, immutable OCI manifest that functions as the referrer anchor for all Component Versions within an OCM repository.
 Its manifest structure